5 Critical Mental Models to Add to Your Cognitive Repertoire

 - Pondering the ultimate consequences of a specific course of action can eventually make you more grounded and calm.

-Let’s try and dissect the essence of these two posits.
+Let’s try and dissect the essence of these two ideas.

 1. Thinking backwards is oftentimes more helpful in deconstructing a problem than thinking forwards.

 The simplest way to understand this sentence is to think that, usually, instead of aiming towards abstract happiness, it is better to ensure that we will minimize misery.